 In this example, marketplace A receives their market-maker fee and marketplace B receives their market-taker fee on the sale.
 To summarize, having orders listed on more than one marketplace means that your orders are more likely to sell faster, or for a greater price if on auction.

 - Immutable metadata — Set at the time of asset creation, enforced by the proof, and available on-chain when an L2-minted NFT is withdrawn for the first time.
-This is also called the blueprint or
+The on-chain metadata is stored in the blueprint or

 mintingBlob.
-This is where you should store permanent properties, such as IDs or IPFS hashes.
+This is where you should store permanent properties, such as IPFS hashes or values you want to access on L1.

 - Mutable metadata — Fully controlled by the application, and not recorded on-chain, mutable metadata is most useful for marketplaces to describe assets accurately to users.
-Every application must register a metadata schema for their collection, which specifies the metadata types.
+To ensure your NFT appears in marketplaces built on Immutable X correctly, it is recommended that every project register a metadata schema for their collection.
+Learn more.

 On-chain metadata refers to properties or characteristics that you set for your assets within the smart contract itself, meaning data that is stored on the blockchain (A.K.A on-chain).